OttoHung/docker.tutorials/README.md

 > [Learn More](Dockerfile_entrypoint_sh)
 >

-However, the `dist/server.js` cannot receive system signal, such as `Ctrl+C`, from the command line prompt when the `CMD` and `ENTRYPOINT` instructions go with `/bin/sh` to initiate `dist/server.js`.
-As a result, please do not to use `/bin/sh` and `-c` when you would like to receive system signals.
+However, the `dist/server.js` cannot receive system signals, such as `Ctrl+C`, from the command line prompt when the `CMD` and `ENTRYPOINT` instructions go with `/bin/sh` to initiate `dist/server.js`.
+As a result, please do not use `/bin/sh` and `-c` when you would like to receive system signals.